damurashov/stln/README.md

 TIM2's counter gets initialized w/ random value, and when its interrupt is triggered, it puts a random character into a circular buffer, and enables USART1 for further processing.
-USART1, in turns, spews the bytes from the buffer into PA9 (see `usart1Isr`) at a pre-configured baudrate (see `uartInitialize`) from the buffer, or gets disabled, if the buffer is empty.
+USART1, in turn, spews the bytes from the buffer into PA9 (see `usart1Isr`) at a pre-configured baudrate (see `uartInitialize`) from the buffer, or gets disabled, if the buffer is empty.